mimingcui/mimingcui.github.io/_publications/2019-01-01-paper-title-number-5.md

 <a href='http://mimingcui.github.io/files/JPestScience2018_II_Bilodeau.pdf'>PDF</a>

-This review discusses the benefits and challenges of put in use of genomics tools for biosurveillance.
+This review discusses the benefits and challenges associated with the application of genomic tools in biosurveillance.